angular-slider/angularjs-slider/README.md

 **noSwitching** - _Boolean (defaults to false)_: Set to true to prevent to user from switching the min and max handles. *Applies to range slider only.*

 **onlyBindHandles** - _Boolean (defaults to false)_: Set to true to only bind events on slider handles.

+**boundPointerLabels** - _Boolean (defaults to true)_: Set to true to keep the slider labels inside the slider bounds.

+**mergeRangeLabelsIfSame** - _Boolean (defaults to false)_: Set to true to merge the range labels if they are the same.
+For instance, if min and max are 50, the label will be "50 - 50" if `mergeRangeLabelsIfSame: false`, else "50".

 **onStart** - _Function(sliderId, modelValue, highValue, pointerType)_: Function to be called when a slider update is started.
 If an id was set in the options, then it's passed to this callback.
 This callback is called before any update on the model. `pointerType` is either 'min' or 'max' depending on which handle is used.